-Figure 5-2 Permanent mailing address of residential parcels (Data source: ME GIS E-911, Assessing Department) Kennebunkport Comprehensive Plan Regional Trends From 1990 to 2000 the population of York County increased by 19.8%, from 164,587 to 197,131.
-The county's population grew half as fast over the following decade.
+Figure 5-2 Permanent mailing address of residential parcels (Data source: ME GIS E-911, Assessing Department) Regional Trends From 2010 to 2020 the population of York County by approximately 7.5%, a slightly higher growth rate than that of the previous decade: 5.6%.
+The population of the county in 2020 was 211,972.
 The population of municipalities in York County has varied significantly in recent decades.
-Between 1990 and 2010, the average population change of municipalities was 28.0%, ranging from -8.4% in Oqunquit to +71.3% in Limerick.
-During this time, Kennebunkport, similar to other coastal communities, experienced only 3.5% growth in its population and its share of the county's population declined by 2.4%.
-Currently, Kennebunkport's population accounts for about 1.8% of the population of the county.
-The Since 2010, the populations of Kennebunkport and of York County have experienced little change.
-The population trends in York County in the early 2000's reflect a general shift in growth of population in the coastal and more urban communities to growth in suburban and rural areas (Source: US Census, 1990, 2000, 2010).
+Between 2010 and 2020, the average population change of municipalities was 9.2%, ranging from -5.6% in Parsonsfield to +76.8% in Ogunquit.
+During this time, Kennebunkport experienced only 4.5% growth in its population and its share of the county's population remained at less than 2%.
+Since 2010, the populations of Kennebunkport and of York County have experienced little change.
+The population trends in York County in the early 2000's reflect a general shift in growth of population in the coastal and more urban communities to growth in suburban and rural areas (Source: US Census, 1990, 2000, 2010, 2020).
 Age The median age in Kennebunkport is 53.5 years.
 As shown in Figure 5-3, median age has increased since 2000.
-The town's median age is approximately 16% higher than both York County and Maine (45.1 years), and 29% higher than the national median age of 38.2.
+The town's median age is approximately 16% higher than that of York County, 18% higher than that of Maine (44.8 years), and 38% higher than the national median age of 38.2.
 However, in recent years it appears that the median age in Kennebunkport has increased at a lower rate than that of the county and state.

 Figure 5-3 Median age in Kennebunkport, York County, Maine, and the US.
-Note that 2018 data is estimated data and unlike the data used for 2000 and 2010, it does not reflect the full population (Source: US Census 2000, 2010, ACS 2018 5-year estimates).
+Note that 2020 data is estimated data and unlike the data used for 2000 and 2010, it does not reflect the full population (Source: US Census 2000, 2010, ACS 2020 5-year estimates).
 Distribution of the Population by Age Kennebunkport has, in general, fewer younger people and more older people than the region, state, and nation (Figure 5-4).
-The residents ages 60 to 64 comprise the largest five-year cohort in Kennebunkport, accounting for 12.1% of the town's total population.4 Twenty-eight percent of the population is over age 65.
-The population under age 20 comprises 18% of the population.
-With the exception of 10 to 14-year-olds, the share of the population of all five-year cohorts under age 39 is lower in Kennebunkport than the county, state, and national share of the population in these cohorts.
-Conversely, all population cohorts ages 60 and over are higher in Kennebunkport than the county, state, and national share of the population in these cohorts.5
+The residents ages 60 to 64 comprise the second largest five-year cohort in Kennebunkport, accounting for 10.2% of the town's total population.4 Fourty percent of the population is over age 60.
+The population under age 20 comprises 17% of the population.
+With the exception of 10 to 14-year-olds, the share of the population of all five-year cohorts under age 35 is lower in Kennebunkport than the county, state, and national share of the population in these cohorts.
+Conversely, five out of eight out of the population cohorts ages 50 and over are higher in Kennebunkport than the county, state, and national share of the population in these cohorts.

-Figure 5-4 Age distribution of the population (Source: ACS 2018 5-year estimates)
+Figure 5-4 Age distribution of the population (Source: ACS 2020 5-year estimates, Table S0101)

 Population Pyramid

 Population pyramids graphically display the distribution of males and females in different age groups.
 When a population is growing, the distribution forms a pyramid-like shape.
 The population pyramid for Kennebunkport's population reveals an almost inverted pyramid, reflecting a high share of older people (Figure 5-5).
 This figure also highlights the especially low population in the 30 to 44-year cohorts.
 This form is indicative of populations with characteristics including:

 - Declining birth rates

 - Aging and longer-living residents

 - A shrinking population

 - Fewer working people to support the older population.